binaryage/cljs-oops/readme.md

 (oset! (js-obj) :mood "a happy camper")
 ```

+Please be aware that oops uses [clojure.spec][14] which is available since Clojure 1.9.
+If you cannot upgrade to Clojure 1.9 yet, you may stick with Clojure 1.8 and add [backported version of clojure.spec][15].

-Pretty standard stuff.
+Otherwise pretty standard stuff.
 If in doubts, look at the [sample project][13].

 ### Motivation